-Red signifies life, orange is for healing, yellow represents sunlight, green symbolises nature, blue stands for serenity, and purple represents spirit.
-The rainbow flag became a powerful and recognisable symbol, representing the unity and visibility of the LGBTQIA+ community.
+Red signifies life, orange is for healing, yellow represents sunlight, green symbolizes nature, blue stands for serenity, and purple represents spirit.
+The rainbow flag became a powerful and recognizable symbol, representing the unity and visibility of the LGBTQIA+ community.

 The flag was also recently updated to more fully embrace all LGBTQIA+ rights.
-Called the Progress Pride flag, it now features new colours and refreshed design elements that represent people of colour, as well as people who are transgender, intersex, or non-binary.
+Called the Progress Pride flag, it now features new colors and refreshed design elements that represent people of color, as well as people who are transgender, intersex, or non-binary.

 Pride party food ideas

 Leaning into the rainbow theme is a great way to find inspiration for Pride party food.
-We suggest a variety of bite-size canapés that can be enjoyed in between bouts of dancing and other party games, and all the better if they come in all colours of the rainbow, of course!
+We suggest a variety of bite-size appetizers that can be enjoyed in between bouts of dancing and other party games, and all the better if they come in all colors of the rainbow, of course!